teneko/redux-saga-promise/README.md

 * Middleware that makes it work.

-* Many TypeScript helper types
+* TypeScript helper types and functions

 These are described in detail below.